KIB-in-Batch/pkg/packages/file/README.md

 # file

-The classic UNIX `file` utility is now a package for `Kali in Batch`!
+The classic UNIX `file` utility is now a package for `KIB in Batch`!

 ## Installation

-Open a `Kali in Batch` shell and run the following commands:
+Open a `KIB in Batch` shell and run the following commands:

 ```bash
 sudo kib-pkg update